crystallabs/virtualtime/README.md

 - Nil / undefined (matches everything it is compared with)
 - A number that is native/accepted for a particular field (e.g. 1)
   (Negative values count from the end)
+- A list of numbers native/accepted for a particular field (e.g. [1, 8, 12, 13, 14])
 - A range (e.g. 1..6)
 - A range with a step (e.g. (1..6).step(2))
 - A proc (should return one of {-1, 0, 1} when invoked) (not tested extensively)